Husain-Zreik/Fatal-Breath/README.md

 > "Fatal Breath" - Your Safety Guardian

-"Fatal Breath" is an IOT revolutionary application designed to safeguard lives by monitoring and controlling indoor air quality in real-time.
+>"Fatal Breath" is an IOT revolutionary application designed to safeguard lives by monitoring and controlling indoor air quality in real-time.
 Our mission is to protect you and your loved ones from the silent threat of toxic gases, like carbon monoxide (CO), in your living spaces.

-With "Fatal Breath," you can ensure a safe environment by easily monitoring gas levels, receiving timely alerts, and taking immediate action when needed.
+>With "Fatal Breath," you can ensure a safe environment by easily monitoring gas levels, receiving timely alerts, and taking immediate action when needed.
 Breathe easy and live with confidence, knowing that "Fatal Breath" has your back.

-<br><br>

 ### Key Features
-- **Real-Time Monitoring:** Keep an eye on gas levels in your rooms, ensuring a safe living environment for you and your family.
+- **Real-Time Monitoring:** Keep an eye on gas levels, ensuring a safe living environment for you and your family.
 - **Instant Alerts:** Receive notifications when gas levels exceed safe limits, allowing you to take immediate action.
 - **Secure Communication:** Stay connected with your household members through our in-house chat feature.
-- **Safety Consultation:** Get expert advice on safety procedures and emergency response through our AI-powered consultation feature.

 <br><br>